-At MIT, researchers begin experimentation on direct keyboard input to computers, a precursor to today´s normal mode of operation.
+At MIT, researchers begin experimenting with direct keyboard input to computers, a precursor to today´s normal mode of operation.
+Typically, computer users of the time fed their programs into a computer using punched cards or paper tape.
 Doug Ross wrote a memo advocating direct access in February.
-Ross contended that a Flexowriter teletypewriter connected to an MIT computer could function as a keyboard input device due to its low cost and flexibility compared to keyboards of that era.
+Ross contended that a Flexowriter -- an electrically-controlled typewriter -- connected to an MIT computer could function as a keyboard input device due to its low cost and flexibility.
 An experiment conducted five months later on the MIT Whirlwind computer confirmed how useful and convenient a keyboard input device could be.

 Created using the Illiac I computer at the University of Illinois, Urbana-Champaign, the Illiac Suite is one of the earliest pieces of music composed using an electronic computer.
 The piece consisted of four musical “experiments” for string quartet, each comprised of two parts.
 Hiller founded the Experimental Music Center at the University of Illinois in 1958.